Guides

 The LLM report format is more concise, with controlled line limits per file.
 You can also add a project description for additional context:

-zigzag run --path ./src --llm-report --llm-description "REST API backend built with Express and TypeScript"
+zigzag run --paths ./src --llm-report --llm-description "REST API backend built with Express and TypeScript"

 Config file setup for LLM workflows: